root1307/mr_fotis/README.md

-# mr_fotis
+ mr_fotis

 SmartShell AI is an intelligent terminal assistant that understands natural language (Greek/English) and translates it into bash or PowerShell commands.
-It confirms execution before running commands, keeps a log of actions with timestamps, supports cancellation of running tasks, and runs entirely offline using a local LLM (LlamaC++ + GGUF models).
+It confirms execution before running commands, keeps a log of actions with timestamps, supports cancellation of running tasks, and runs with a local LLM (LlamaC++ + GGUF models).
+If the required model is not present, SmartShell AI will automatically download it on first run; after that it operates fully offline.
 This repository contains the Python program and packaging instructions for both Linux and Windows.

 ## Features
 - Translates natural language instructions (Greek/English) into a single-line command for the current OS (bash or PowerShell).
 - Requests confirmation before executing the command.
 - Keeps a JSONL log of all actions (prompt, command, exit code, timestamp).
 - Supports cancellation of running commands and sets a configurable timeout.
+- Automatically installs missing Python dependencies (`llama_cpp`, `diskcache`) and downloads the required GGUF model on first run.
-- Works fully offline with a local GGUF model (no internet connection required).
+- Works offline after the initial download.
 - Voice command and hands‑free operation support (coming soon).

 ## Running on Linux (AppImage)